Wired (film): Plot

 John Belushi sings the blues number "I'm the King Bee" with the Killer Bees on Saturday Night Live in 1976.
 In March 1982, he is found dead via overdose and sent to the coroner's office.
 As night passes, a mysterious force wakes John up from the dead.
 Figuring out where he is, he screams out of the hospital, and is picked up by a taxi.
 The driver, Angel Velasquez, notices John and names a character he played; the character, a man who is a coke addict, is actually about him, and reveals himself to be John's guardian angel.
 He takes him to Chateau Marmont where he sees that he died the previous night.
 With Angel, John goes through his life and the mistakes he made when drugs interfered.

 In flashbacks, John meets Judy Jacklin before he forms the band The Ravens in the 1960s.
 In 1972, John is trained at The Second City to "make them laugh until it hurts."
 On the night before the airing of the first episode of Saturday Night Live, John gets Arnie Fromson to manage him, signing a contract.
 John becomes one of the biggest stars on the show, and meets Cathy Smith to experiment on drugs to improve his comedy.
 His popularity gets him a feature film role in National Lampoon's Animal House.
 Playing on the beach, John accidentally asks Judy to marry him, and she accepts.
 John goes into deep sleep after taking a shot, which leads his wife Judy, and friend and actor Dan Aykroyd, to wake him up and discuss how much money he is spending on cocaine.
-John and Dan’s friendship sparks the success of their singing duo, The Blues Brothers, leading to the feature film adaptation, where John takes large amounts of cocaine to get through the filming; despite Judy trying to help him control his usage, it leads into fights with director John Landis.
-The drug use gets him into arguments with Dan and Arnie, and ultimately Judy, so he decides to lay it off and get better during the filming of Continental Divide.
+John and Dan’s friendship sparks the success of their singing duo, The Blues Brothers, leading to the feature film adaptation, where John takes large amounts of cocaine to get through the filming; despite Judy trying to help him control his usage, it leads to fights with director John Landis.
+The drug use gets him into arguments with Dan and Arnie, and ultimately Judy, so he decides to lay off it, and get better during the filming of Continental Divide.
 However, the urge is too much for him and he returns to drug usage.
 In March 1982, with the help of Cathy Smith, John decides to try a different drug by injection: a speedball.